GSA/idmanagement.gov/_playbooks/playbook-dira.md

     </tr>
     <tr>
-      <th scope="row">Organizations <strong>SHOULD</strong> include additional impact categories, as appropriate, based on their mission and business objectives.
-Each impact category <strong>SHALL</strong> be documented and consistently applied when implementing the DIRM process across different online services offered by the organization.</th>
-      <td>3.2.1</td>
-      <td>Supports the proposed process recommendations for the risks and impact assessments to consider both the agency and the users for the transactions.</td>

     </tr>
     <tr>
-      <th scope="row">For each impact category, organizations <strong>SHALL</strong> consider potential harms for each of the impacted entities identified in Sec.
-3.1.</th>
-      <td>3.2.1</td>
-      <td>Supports Step 2 recommendation to determine the digital identity risk for each assurance category by assessing the impacts for each community of user, user type, common role, and transactions identified in Step 1.</td>

     </tr>
     <tr>
-      <th scope="row">To provide a more objective basis for impact level assignments, organizations SHOULD develop thresholds and examples for the impact levels for each impact category.
-Where this is done, particularly with specifically defined quantifiable values, these thresholds SHALL be documented and used consistently in the DIRM assessments across an organization to allow for a common understanding of risks.</th>
-      <td>3.2.2</td>
-      <td>Supports Step 2 recommendation to determine the digital identity risk for each assurance category by assessing the impacts for each community of user, user type, common role, and transactions identified in Step 1.</td>

     </tr>
     <tr>
       <th scope="row">The impact analysis SHALL consider the level of impact for each impact category for each type of impacted entity if an intruder obtains unauthorized access as a member of each user group.
 Because different sets of transactions are available to each user group, it is important to consider each user group separately for this analysis.</th>